MyraReeves/Quest/README.md

     * Name and Race are required fields via HTML constraint validation.

 3. **Classes / Objects**
-    * The information selected by the user within the character creation form is inputed into a character creation class to create their PlayerCharacter object.
+    * The information selected by the user within the character creation form is inputed into a prototype Character class.
+A PlayerCharacter object with more specific attributes is then created using a race-specific "extends" class that inherits from the parent prototype.
+NPCs are created during the course of the game using the same group of child extension classes.

 4. **Third party APIs**
     * During gameplay, information is fetched from the following free API provider websites: